 While different people may have different goals for paying off their mortgage aggressively, the most popular reason is to save money.
 But whether or not you end up with more cash in your wallet depends on a few different things.

-The first thing to think about is whether or not you’d be better served by investing that extra cash instead of diverting it towards larger home loan payments.
-Historically, investments receive a 7% average annual return over the long term.
+The first thing to think about is whether or not you’d be better served by investing that extra cash instead of diverting it towards larger monthly payments.
+Historically, investments receive a 10% (7% adjusted for inflation) average annual return over the long term.

 If you’ve either bought your house recently or refinanced, you’ve likely been able to take advantage of a low interest rate.
 If so, you may earn more investing over time compared to paying off your mortgage.